 Fetus found in Wichita died of stillbirth/miscarriage

 WICHITA, Kan.
-(AP) — Wichita police say a human fetus found near a river in Wichita in November died from stillbirth or miscarriage.
+(AP) — Police in Kansas say a human fetus found near a river in Wichita in November died from stillbirth or miscarriage.

-The Wichita Eagle reports an autopsy report filed last month in Sedgwick County District Court found the fetus, which was estimated to be about three months gestation, was not capable of living or developing outside the womb.
+The Wichita Eagle reports an autopsy report filed last month in Sedgwick County District Court found that the fetus was not capable of living or developing outside the womb.
+The fetus was estimated to be about three months gestation.
 The report said the fetus showed no evidence of genetic malformation or disease.

 A 57-year-old woman found the fetus Nov.
-3 by the Arkansas River in south Wichita.
-It was wrapped in a baby blanket in a black shoe box.
+3 by the Arkansas River.
+The fetus was wrapped in a baby blanket in a black shoe box.

-When the fetus was fund, authorities said they did not believe a crime had occurred.
+When the fetus was found, authorities said they did not believe a crime had occurred.

-Officer Charley Davidson said Monday authorities were able to talk to everyone involved in the case.
+Officer Charley Davidson said Monday that authorities have been able to talk to everyone involved in the case.

 Information from: The Wichita (Kan.)
 Eagle, http://www.kansas.com